Efficient Simulation and Calibration of the Rough Bergomi Model via Wasserstein Distance: Introduction

 where $s_0$ is the initial price, constant $r$ is the risk-free interest rate, $T > 0$ is the time horizon and $W_t$ together with $W_t^\perp$ are two independent standard Brownian motions.
 The variance process $V_t$ satisfies

-The model dynamics are characterized by four key parameters $\bmtheta := (\xi_0(t), H, \rho, \eta)$, where $\xi_0(t) := \mathbb{E}^{\mathbb{Q}}[V_t | \mathcal{F}_0]$ is the so-called initial forward variance curve.
+The model dynamics are characterized by four key parameters $\bmtheta := (\xi_0(t), H, \rho, \eta)$, where the nonnegative, bounded and integrable function $\xi_0(t) := \mathbb{E}^{\mathbb{Q}}[V_t | \mathcal{F}_0]$ is the so-called initial forward variance curve.
 The Hurst index $H \in (0, {1}/{2})$ reflects the regularity of $V_t$ and underlies the rough volatility process.
-The correlation coefficient $\rho \in (-1, 0)$ and $\eta$ is the volatility-of-volatility. \\ Despite its empirical success, the practical implementation of the rBergomi model faces substantial computational hurdles.
+The correlation coefficient $\rho \in (-1, 0)$ and the deterministic positive constant $\eta$ is the volatility-of-volatility. \\ Despite its empirical success, the practical implementation of the rBergomi model faces substantial computational hurdles.
 The model's reliance on the fractional kernel

 introduces non-Markovianity and destroys the semimartingale property, thereby invalidating conventional PDE-based pricing methods and the application of the Feynman-Kac theorem.
-This limitation establishes Monte Carlo simulation as the primary numerical approach for option pricing under the rBergomi model.
-However, the simulation has significant challenges and the central difficulty lies in the efficient discretization of the Volterra process
+This limitation renders Monte Carlo simulation as the primary numerical approach for option pricing under the rBergomi model.
+However, the simulation has significant challenges, and the central difficulty lies in the efficient discretization of the Volterra process